bellabk0717/Memory_Compression_Solution/README.md

 ## 3. Assumptions & Scope

-To keep the system interpretable and focused, several assumptions are made:
+To keep the system interpretable and focused, the following assumptions are made:

 - The conversation is **task-oriented**, with identifiable goals and constraints
 - Not all dialogue turns are equally important for decision-making
-- The system does **not** rely on retrieval-augmented generation (RAG), vector databases, or long-term search
+- The system does **not** rely on retrieval-augmented generation (RAG), vector databases, or long-term retrieval

 Instead of attempting to recall every detail, the design emphasizes **structured memory and controlled summarization**, reflecting how production LLM systems manage context under real constraints.

 ---

-## 4. Solution Overview: Layered Memory Compression
+## 🧠 4.
+Solution Overview: Layered Memory Compression

 ### 4.1 Inspiration from Production LLM Systems

-Modern LLM systems such as ChatGPT do not operate on raw conversation text alone.
+Modern LLM systems (e.g., ChatGPT) do not operate on raw conversation text alone.

 Each response is generated from a **structured context package** composed of multiple layers with different lifetimes and priorities, including:

 - system and developer instructions
 - session-level metadata
 - long-term user memory
 - summarized representations of prior conversations
 - a sliding window of recent dialogue turns

-These layers are assembled at inference time, enabling context awareness under strict token limits.
+These layers are assembled dynamically at inference time to maintain context awareness under strict token limits.

 ---

-### 4.2 Approach of This Project
+### 4.2 Layered Approach in This Project

-Inspired by this architecture, the project adopts a **layered memory compression approach**.

-Conversation context is decomposed by **stability and relevance**:
+Inspired by this architecture, the project adopts a **layered memory compression strategy**, decomposing conversation context by **stability and relevance**:

 ```
 Original Conversation